Children's Faith Formation - register here!

 Through proclaiming the Gospel, the living Word of God, our catechists assist families and loved ones in their task and joy of instilling in our youth a sense of our community, of instructing them in the good practice of prayer and worship, of encouraging service and respectful engagement with others, and of developing a lifelong love for the mysteries and gifts of Christian life.

 Our Faith Formation team comes from all walks of life but each one has experienced the call to this ministry.
-Heading the effort are Director of Religious Education Marie Pitman, Director of Adult Faith Formation Theresa Lukasik, and the entire Pastoral Team, who together take responsibility to call out the gifts of the entire parish so that our youth are well served.
+Heading the effort are Director of Children's Faith Formation Claire Hansen, Director of Adult Faith Formation Theresa Lukasik, and the entire Pastoral Team, who together take responsibility to call out the gifts of the entire parish so that our youth are well served.

 If you have an interest or even a hunch that you might be called to this kind of service, please contact Monica Alquist, our coordinator of Child’s Faith Formation at catechists@, and she will be happy to discuss the possibilities with you.